What Merchants Should Know For Successful Chargeback Reversals

 7. Invest in Customer Service

 These chargebacks can often be prevented by focusing on customer service.
-Whether it’s implementing chatbots to quickly answer customers’ questions, sending pre-delivery confirmation emails, or including pre-paid shipping labels for any potential returns, merchants can do quite a bit to improve the odds that a disgruntled customer will come to them instead of filing a chargeback with their credit card company.
+Whether it’s implementing chatbots to quickly answer customers’ questions, sending pre-delivery confirmation emails, or including pre-paid shipping labels for any potential returns, businesses can do quite a bit to improve the odds that a disgruntled customer will come to them instead of filing a chargeback with their credit card company.

 New call-to-action